 Source: ARC via Netgalley

 When I realised this was an own voices re-imagining of a Filipino folktale known as The Star Maidens, I knew that I needed to pick up a copy.
 (Erin Entrada Kelly‘s excitement for this book, may have helped boost it up the list too).
 The Hour of Daydreams is an atmospheric read.
-I recommend it to anyone interested in adult retellings with a lyrical magical realism feel.
+I recommend it to anyone interested in adult retellings with a lyrical feel.

 The story within a story structure is one of my favourite storytelling structures, so I was pulled into the layers within.
 I’ve only read a few books that use this structure and capture a similar feel like Damascus Nights and Invisible Cities.
 I’m glad to recommend The Hour of Daydreams alongside them.

 He believed in these facts, that there could be such a thing as an absolute truth.
 That symptoms had a cause; that medicine provided a cure.
 And yet, he could never forget the code of the duwende.

 These different ways of perceiving the world i.e. the scientific and supernatural can often co-exist in the Philippines.
 It’s hard to explain to others how our folklore is woven into everyday life, which is is why I appreciate own voices stories like this one.
 I love the hints and nuances around the history behind the present folklore: